 More Helpful Tips for Extensive Battery Life and Better Device Performance

-Other than regular monitoring and proper battery charging, you can also perform the following methods to conserve battery power on your iPhone 6s Plus.
+Other than regular monitoring and proper battery charging, you can also perform the following methods to conserve and maximize iPhone 6s Plus battery life.

 - Keep your iPhone software updated to the latest version available.
 Software updates released by Apple often features advanced energy-saving technologies to enhance performance and functionality of a device.
 To ensure you don’t miss out on the latest features, it is recommended to keep your device software up to date.